tobyn-smith/tobyn-smith/README.md

 I am an International Relations graduate with a research focus on energy security and the politics of critical infrastructure.
 Coding is a hobby, and the projects below are independent research projects!

-## Research interests

-**Energy security and resilience** · exposure of national and regional electricity systems · **Critical infrastructure politics** · interdependence as leverage between states · **Regional focus** · the Baltic Sea region and the United States · **Open-source data** · what publicly available information reveals about strategic vulnerability

 ## Selected projects

 <table>